 Kathryn McKinley (Head Teacher)

-Nicola Griffin (Senior Leader)
+Nicola Griffin (Senior Leader and DSL)

 Beth Davidson (DSL)